-As summarized above, legislation has been introduced into the 107th Congress that seeks to provide federal financial assistance for broadband deployment in underserved areas.
+As summarized above, legislation introduced into the 107th and 108th Congress seeks to provide federal financial assistance for broadband deployment in rural and underserved areas.
 In assessing this legislation, several policy issues arise.

 Is Broadband Deployment Data Adequate?
 Obtaining an accurate snapshot of the status of broadband deployment is problematic.
 Anecdotes abound of rural and low-income areas which do not have adequate Internet access, as well as those which are receiving access to high-speed, state-of-the-art connections.
 Rapidly evolving technologies, the constant flux of the telecommunications industry, the uncertainty of consumer wants and needs, and the sheer diversity and size of the nation's economy and geography make the status of broadband deployment very difficult to characterize.
 The FCC has begun the process of periodically collecting deployment data from the private sector.
 In using these data as the basis of the Second Report, the FCC acknowledges that broadband deployment data collection and analysis remain a work in progress.
-According to FCC Commissioner Tristani, "[t]he data on which the Report relies suffer from several weaknesses that undermine our ability to draw well-supported conclusions and to identify with specificity at-risk communities."40
+According to former FCC Commissioner Tristani, "[t]he data on which the Report relies suffer from several weaknesses that undermine our ability to draw well-supported conclusions and to identify with specificity at-risk communities."

 The FCC is working to refine the data used in future Reports in order to provide an increasingly accurate portrayal.
 Meanwhile, other studies have been released or are forthcoming which could shed further light on broadband deployment.
-The General Accounting Office (GAO) released a report in October 2000 which examined how competition is developing in the market for Internet access services, including the development of consumer choice of Internet access.41
+The